0x69-men/lore/content/GDD/one/Mechanics/character-creation.md

 ### Progeny Creation:

-- At the end of each playthrough, the player's character may have children with NPCs, depending on the chosen faction and relationships established during that playthrough.
+- At the end of each playthrough, the player's character may have children with NPCs or other players, depending on the chosen faction and relationships established during that playthrough.
 Each child may inherit their parent's traits, abilities, and equipment, as well as a portion of their reputation within various factions.